 Cons:

 - Requires technical expertise that takes time to develop.
-And, that expertise is getting more expensive and harder to find.
+And that expertise is getting more expensive and more complicated to find.

-- The test is built separately from the application, requiring an iterative process to code test, run test, debug test, and repeat until the test successfully completes.
+- The test is built separately from the application, requiring an iterative process to code test, run the test, debug a test, and repeat until the test completes.

-- Test code needs to be updated whenever the application changes.
+- The test code needs to be updated whenever the application changes.

-- Debugging, updating, and maintaining tests requires coding expertise.
+- Debugging, updating, and maintaining tests require coding expertise.

 3. Record and Playback